 During the late evening hours you can pay a visit to the legendary red-light district of St. Pauli where parties last up until the early morning.
 If you manage to make it this far you can pay a visit early in the morning to the famous fish market right on the Elbe riverside.
 Otherwise just get some restful sleep and visit the market without the turmoil of the Hamburg nightlife.
 Whoever wants to spend his or her evening in a quieter surrounding can pay a visit to one of the many delicious cuisines in districts such as “Eimsbüttel” or “Eppendorf” – culinary delicacies are waiting here for you.
 Bars in “Altona” or “Sternschanze” are inviting their guests for some drinks in an urban surrounding.
-In the Hamburg Stadtpark you find also dining options: Schumacher beer garden overlooking the Stadtparksee, the bar "die Bucht" (image) or the restaurant Landhaus Walter with the bar and the El Ray and the Downtown Blues Club.
+In the Hamburg Stadtpark you find also dining options: Schumacher beer garden overlooking the Stadtparksee, the Café Sommer Terassen (image) or the restaurant Landhaus Walter with beer garden and a Blues Club.

 Whether you like it quiet or loud, adventurous or causal – Hamburg’s variety satisfies every single visitor.